jiangninghao/Udacity_Project1/README.md

 Data obtained from Seattle Airbnb Open data available on Kaggle (https://www.kaggle.com/datasets/airbnb/seattle)

-## Dataset description
+## File description

+Seatle Airbnb.zip contains 3 csv files:
-The first dataset named 'calendar' provides the time-series information of availability and pricing for each listing id over one year.
+- calendar.csv:  provides the time-series information of availability and pricing for each listing id over one year.
-The second dataset named 'reviews' provideds info on the counts of review per listing id.
+- reviews.csv: provideds info on the counts of review per listing id.
-Combining these 2 datasets will allow us to figure out which listing id/zipcode has the highest average pricing or the highest reviewer counts.
-The third dataset, which is the biggest dataset out of the three and the main dataset used for pricing predicting, is the listing.
+- listing.csv: the biggest dataset out of the three and the main dataset used for pricing predicting, is the listing.
 It provides key info, such as property details (e.g., # of bedroom, # of bathroom, # of beds, etc.), neighborhood detail, reviewer ratings by type, etc.

 ## Fucntion used
-Two functions were used in this project
+Two functions were used in this project.

-# The first function used is to covnert the price from string to float, which is used for avergae pricing calculation

-# The second funciton used is to treat the categorical columns
+The first function used is to covnert the price from string to float, which is used for avergae pricing calculation The second funciton used is to treat the categorical columns

 ## Summary of the results
 To answer the first two questions, data wrangling was applied to